 - kosher salt and freshly ground black pepper to taste

 - Bring a large pot of salted water to boil.
 Cook spaghetti until firm to the bite (al dente), about 8 minutes.
 Drain, reserving 1 cup of pasta water.

-- Meanwhile, heat olive oil and butter in a large skillet until sizzling.
+- Meanwhile, heat olive oil and butter in a large skillet over medium heat until sizzling.
 Add minced garlic and red pepper flakes; cook and stir until fragrant, about 30 seconds.
 Remove from heat.

 - Once you've drained the pasta, set skillet with the garlic mixture over medium heat.
 Add drained, cooked pasta and 1/4 cup of reserved pasta water; toss to coat.
 Cook and stir until heated through, adding more pasta water if pasta seems too dry.

 - Remove pasta from heat and stir in lemon zest and juice, and parsley.
 Season to taste with salt and pepper.
 Transfer to serving bowl or platter; top with grated parmesan cheese and serve.